JuliaInterop/OctCall.jl/README.md

 Currently, communication of basic types such as numeric/boolean scalars, matrices/vectors, and strings are supported.
 Support for more types will be added in the future.

-At this stage, OctCall is a pre-release preview.
+Currently, OctCall is a pre-release preview.

+## Installation

+Before installing OctCall, make sure that GNU Octave is installed on your machine and that `mkoctfile` is in your `PATH`.

+You should also add `ENV["JULIA_CXX_RTTI"]=1` to your `~/.julia/config/startup.jl` file.